michael-simons/wro4j-spring-boot-starter/README.md

 With the starter comes an additional resource processor _removeSourceMaps_ which removes stale source maps from minified and concatened files.

-This starter is in production at [euregjug.eu](http://www.euregjug.eu) and in will be in upcoming [ENERKO Informatik](http://www.enerko-informatik.de) products.
+This starter is in production at [euregjug.eu](http://www.euregjug.eu) and in various [ENERKO Informatik](http://www.enerko-informatik.de) products.

 ## Usage and configuration